ike005/Bank-Software/README.md

 >> 2.
 Are you a new customer? (yes/no): yes.

-Enter your first name: John.
+Enter your first name: Chibuike.

-Enter your last name: Doe.
+Enter your last name: Anyiam.

 Enter a 4-digit PIN: 1234.